SubZane/bootstrap.hidden-visible.extension/README.md

 Extends and improves the Bootstrap 2.3.2 functionality to hide an display content depending on device, using css classes.

+These classes revamps the default bootstrap classes using device detection instead of just width and height detection.
+This means that you will not see any effect other than on the specific devices, no matter how you resize your desktop browser it's still detected as *desktop*

 | Class         | Phones portrait | Phones landscape  | Tablets portrait | Tablets landscape  | Desktop |
 | ------------- |:---------------:| -----------------:|-----------------:|-------------------:|--------:|